dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 * Now, we are going to infer ML homolog trees.
 Here, we refer to homolog trees, the gene trees that have all gene copies.

-* To use the scripts for the phylogenomics workflow, an `@` symbol needs to be added to the fasta headers to identify paralogs of the same sample.
+* To use the scripts for the phylogenomics workflow, the fasta headers must be modified to include an `@` symbol to identify paralogs of the same sample.

 	This means that instead of having the long fasta headers you see above, we want something that looks like this: